eeberhart40/Strive/README.md

 ##

 # Rendering and Saving Routes: Google Maps and Directions Service API
 Google Maps API allows for the rendering of dynamic maps of any size.
-By enabling or disabling certain controls it is possible to generate an autocompleteing search bar and provide options for different modes of travel and different map overlays.
+By enabling certain map controls it is possible to generate an autocompleteing search bar and provide options for different modes of travel and different map overlays.
 Adding event listeners to a map makes it possible to mark and keep track of waypoints.

 ```javscript
       google.maps.event.addListener(this.map, 'click', (event) => {